 I attend several science fiction conventions a year and would be happy to consider yours.
 Please e-mail me and tell me who you are, the convention you represent, and the location and dates of the convention.

 Generally speaking, it is best to invite me as early as planning allows to help me plan my convention appearance schedule.
-Please note that I generally attend Wiscon on the Memorial Day weekend and Worldcon whenever it happens to fall in any particular year, so short of a Guest of Honor invitation, I am unlikely to accept an invitation to a convention scheduled against those conventions.
+Please note that I generally attend Worldcon whenever it happens to fall in any particular year, so short of a Guest of Honor invitation, I am unlikely to accept an invitation to a convention scheduled against it.

-First, a general note regarding both fiction and non-fiction: I do not write for others without being paid.
+First, a general note regarding both fiction and non-fiction work: I do not write for others without being paid.
 This is my job.
-If you cannot pay me to write for you, do not ask me to write for you; you’ll be wasting my time and yours.
+If you cannot pay me to write for you, do not ask me to write for you.
+You will be wasting my time and yours.
 Requests for non-paid writing will be deleted unanswered.

 I am available for non-fiction work and have expertise and publishing credits in the fields of writing, science fiction, film, music, video games, technology and business.
 I have also worked as a humor and opinion columnist.
 As I worked at a newspaper for years, I am comfortable working to deadlines.